Parking on campus

 Yellow parking bays are still available on the Parramatta North campus.

-Parramatta North campus is connected to the main campus by a free shuttle bus service which runs on a continuous loop between the hours of 8am and 10.30pm.
+Parramatta North campus is connected to the main campus by a free shuttle bus service which runs on a continuous loop.
 Please refer to the Shuttle Bus Schedule for further details.